PJSimon/addresslookup/readme.md

 - make Load Addresses method
 - Add tests
 - Use a more functional DB, else if current DB used, make Create transactional
+  - With a relational DB, I'd implement more robust search that puts the wildcard matching logic into the query.
+  - Also, it'd be easier to sort the results based on the address part the query matched with.
 - Add Auth, rate limiting